Web3Auth/web3auth-android-sdk/README.md

 ## 🩹 Examples

-Checkout the examples for your preferred blockchain and platform in our [examples](https://web3auth.io/docs/examples)
+Checkout the examples for your preferred blockchain and platform in our [examples](https://github.com/Web3Auth/web3auth-pnp-examples/tree/main/android)

 ## 🌐 Demo

 Checkout the [Web3Auth Demo](https://demo-app.web3auth.io/) to see how Web3Auth can be used in an application.

+Have a look at our [Web3Auth PnP Android Quick Start](https://github.com/Web3Auth/web3auth-pnp-examples/tree/main/android/android-quick-start) to help you quickly integrate a basic instance of Web3Auth Plug and Play in your Android app.

 Further checkout the [app folder](https://https://github.com/Web3Auth/web3auth-android-sdk/tree/master/app) within this repository, which contains a sample app.